pfsense/docs/source/vpn/ipsec/ipsec-for-road-warriors-in-pfsense-2-0-1-with-psk-in-stead-of-xauth.rst

 Troubleshooting
 ---------------

-I've been using pfSense in combination with Shrew Soft VPN for a long time and in my experience it is a very stable combination.
+I've been using pfSense software in combination with Shrew Soft VPN for a long time and in my experience it is a very stable combination.
 However things can always go wrong.
 If it doesn't work, here are some hints to help troubleshoot.

 -  Check the router and the client settings.
 -  Check the router and the client settings again.
--  In pfSense, go to **Status > System Logs** and there to the **IPsec** tab.
+-  In the pfSense webGUI, go to **Status > System Logs** and there to the **IPsec** tab.
 Hit the **Clear log** button, have the client try and start the connection and click the **IPsec** tab again to refresh the page.
 This is usually very inspiring.
--  In pfSense, go to **Status > Services** and reset the racoon service.
+-  In the pfSense webGUI, go to **Status > Services** and reset the racoon service.
 This sometimes helps.
 -  Reboot the client machine.
 -  Reboot the pfSense machine.
 Should not be necessary but if all other attempts fail, it may be tried.